jamf/NoMAD/README.md

 Feel free to report any issues that you're having or feature requests in the Issues section of the project page.

-Also you can find some of the teawm in #nomad on the Mac Admins Slack.
+You can find some of the team in #nomad on the Mac Admins Slack.
 If you're not already a member you can join [here](http://macadmins.org).

 You can also discuss the development and get notified of new commits in #nomad-dev.